 My favorite backpacking dog food is from Portland Pet Food Company.
 “Crafted by Humans, Loved by Dogs,” their generous 9 ounce packets (massive compared to most other wet dog food options – your pup will love the hearty meal!) are super nutrient dense.
 With no more than 11 individual ingredients per packet, you know this company is serious about quality.

-Always introduce your dog to new food before a big trip (though of course your dog will love hearty, real ingredients!).
+Always introduce your dog to new food gradually before going on a big trip (though of course your dog will love hearty, real ingredients).

 I usually plan for 3 packets per day: breakfast, lunch, and dinner.
-That might be more than you’re accustomed to feeding your pup, but they’ll appreciate the extra calories & your attention to their nutrition.
-Cowboy can’t get enough of these!
+That might be more than you’re accustomed to feeding your pup, but they’ll appreciate the extra calories & your attention to their nutrition while on the trail.